OnroerendErfgoed/atramhasis/docs/source/development.rst

 If you want to add a `Linked Data Fragments <http://linkeddatafragments.org>`_ server, Atramhasis makes it easy for you.
-First you need to decide if you want to run the server with :term:`hdt` files.
-If not, you can always use raw `Turtle` files, but be aware that the term:`hdt` files offer much better performance.
+First you need to decide if you want to run the server with :term:`HDT` files.
+If not, you can always use raw `Turtle` files, but be aware that the :term:`HDT` files offer much better performance.

-If you want to use :term:`hdt` files, please install `hdt-cpp`.
+If you want to use :term:`HDT` files, please install `hdt-cpp`.
 Be aware that you might have to download the source files and compile them yourself.
 Once you have done so, add the rdf2hdt command to your development.ini file.
 Supposing you installed it in :file:`/opt/hdt-cpp/hdt-lib/tools/rdf2hdt`: